adhamhaddad/Nodejs-Refresh-Token/README.md

 ##### `npm run start` or `yarn start`

 Build and runs the app in the clients mode.
-Open <http://localhost:3000/> to view it in the browser.

 ##### `npm run migrate:up` or `yarn migrate:up`